Dayton recruiting update: What transfers has program contacted?

-Dayton Flyers coaches wasted little time jumping into the transfer portal this week after their season-ending loss to Virginia Commonwealth on Sunday in the Atlantic 10 Conference championship game and their decision to decline other postseason opportunities.
+Dayton Flyers coaches wasted little time jumping into the transfer portal after their season-ending loss to Virginia Commonwealth on Marcxh 12 in the Atlantic 10 Conference championship game and their decision to decline other postseason opportunities.

 There are more than 500 players in the portal, according to the list kept on VerbalCommits.com.
-Here’s a list of players Dayton has been linked to this week, according to reports on Twitter.
+Here’s a list of players Dayton has been linked to, according to reports on Twitter.

 FRIDAY UPDATE